Apple Industrial Design Group

 The Apple Industrial Design Group is the industrial design department within Apple Inc., responsible for creating the physical appearance of all Apple products.
-The group was established so that Apple could design more in-house products, rather than relying on external design firms.
-Steve Jobs wanted to be a part of the design process which was not a very practical thing to do when utilizing external design agencies.
-Having an in-house design group allowed for changes to be made more efficiently, all while making it easier to maintain the secrecy of upcoming projects.
+The group was established so that Apple could design products in-house, rather than relying on external design firms.

+The group traces its origins to 1977, when Steve Jobs hired Jerry Manock to design the Apple II housing.
+In the early 1980s, Apple contracted Hartmut Esslinger and frog design to develop the Snow White design language, which defined Apple's visual identity for much of the decade.
+By the early 1990s, Apple brought all industrial design fully in-house under the direction of Robert Brunner, who oversaw a transition away from the Snow White language toward new design approaches such as the Espresso language.

+Following the return of Steve Jobs in 1997, Jony Ive was appointed to lead the group and became one of the most prominent industrial designers in the technology industry.
+Under Ive's direction, Apple introduced a succession of influential designs, including the iMac, iPod, iPhone, and iPad.
+Ive departed Apple in 2019 to found the design studio LoveFrom.
+Subsequently, Evans Hankey led the hardware design team until her departure in 2023, after which Molly Anderson became the industrial design leader.

 History

 Apple Industrial Design was established in April 1977 when Steve Jobs hired Jerry Manock to design the Apple II housing.
-Jobs was obsessed with design and style, rumored to linger over appliances at Macy's for inspiration.
-Jobs and Manock set about establishing the design language that would be used by Apple for its first 10 years.
+Jobs focused on design and style, looking to consumer appliances at Macy's for inspiration.
+Jobs and Manock set about establishing the design language that Apple used throughout the early years of the company.

-In addition to the Apple II, Manock came to manage Apple Design Guild which consisted of a loose band of in-house designers, among them Bill Dresselhaus—responsible for the Lisa—and Rob Gemmell—responsible for the Apple IIe and Apple IIc.
+In addition to the Apple II, Manock came to manage Apple Design Guild which consisted of a loose band of in-house designers, among them Bill Dresselhaus responsible for the Lisa and Rob Gemmell responsible for the Apple IIe and Apple IIc.
 It was from this group that a project called "Snow White" emerged.
 The importance that Jobs put on appearance led to a desire to begin the search for a "world-class" designer or design team to give Apple a unique and uniform design language.
 It was Manock's suggestion that it be made a contest.
 The company proceeded to solicit designers from the pages of magazines.